fcamblor/bitrise-gs-cache/README.md

 Cache contents will differ depending on whether content has been created using `cached-fs` or `store-fs`/`load-fs` commands.

-Every caches can be resolved through 3 coordinates :
+Every caches can be resolved through 4 coordinates :
 - bucket url : `gs://my-bucket`
+- app : a unique app id identifier used to isolate contents from 1 app to another inside the same bucket **Important note**: note that by giving access to a bucket, you give access to every app content stored on this bucket (no ACL is setup to limit access to apps content from a single bucket)
 - branch name : when omitted, we fallback on the `unknown-branch` name
 - cache name